image of butterflies

 print header

-Simcoe Muskoka residents enjoy water activities in lakes, rivers, private pools and recreational facilities.
-Unfortunately, many people die each year in water-related incidents.
-Of these incidents, many people are injured or drown while engaging in activities where they never expected to enter into the water, such as, an unexpected fall into water while boating or into a backyard pool.
+The Simcoe Muskoka area provides residents and visitors the opportunity to enjoy water activities in the many lakes, rivers, private pools and recreational facilities.
+Unfortunately, many people are injured or drown while engaging in activities on or around the water.

 Facts: